i5ar/isar-admin-summary/readme.txt

 == Installation ==

-Installation of a WordPress Plugin manually requires FTP familiarity and the awareness that you may put your site at risk if you install a WordPress Plugin incompatible with the current version or from an unreliable source.
+Be aware that you may put your site at risk if you install a WordPress plugin incompatible with the current version.

 Backup your site completely before proceeding.

 To install a WordPress Plugin manually:

-1. Download your WordPress Plugin to your desktop.
-2. If downloaded as a zip archive, extract the Plugin folder to your desktop.
-3. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
+1. Extract the plugin folder to the `wp-content/plugins` directory;
-4. Go to Plugins screen and find the newly uploaded Plugin in the list.
+2. Go to the plugins page and activate the newly uploaded plugin;
-5. Click Activate Plugin to activate it.

 == Frequently Asked Questions ==